-Our entire existence depends on teams.
-Everything from giant corporations to small businesses to marriages to families to friendship, each demands a high-performing team in order to be successful.
-If you want to increase your team effectiveness at both work and home then take charge now and practice these powerful habits.
+Our entire existence depends on building teams.
+Everything from giant corporations to small businesses to marriages to families to friendships each demands a high-performing team to succeed.
+If you want to increase your team’s effectiveness at work and home, then take charge and practice these powerful habits.

-Here are 21 Real Life Habits for Success to Build Your Team.
-(You can also listen to the audiobook for free).
+Here are 21 Real Life Habits for Success to help build your team.

 “All winning teams are goal oriented.
 Teams like these win consistently because everyone connected with them concentrates on specific objectives.”
 Lou Holtz

 To become an effective team collectively, you must understand the goal individually.
 When a team meeting is scheduled, it is because a larger goal is set that one individual cannot achieve by themself.
 What is the goal of the team?
 Why has the team come together—to achieve what goal or objective?
 Your role as a team member is to become the problem-solving solution.
 Make it clear.
 Make it known.
 If you are part of a team and do not understand the goal, you must clarify it.
 It is essential that the team be reminded of the goal and the purpose or direction.

 “Individual commitment to a group effort—that is what makes a team work, a company work, a society work, a civilization work.”
 Vince Lombardi